Woman staring at herself in the mirror smiling

 Will my insurance cover the cost of care?

 Yes, Ocean View accepts most major insurance plans, including Medicare and private insurance options like Aetna.
 They do not accept Medicaid, but their admissions team can verify your insurance benefits and help you understand coverage.
-Support with insurance processing is available 24/7 to assist you in accessing the care you need.
+Support for insurance processing is available 24/7 to help you access the care you need.

-Do their levels of care include family support?
+Do your levels of care include family support?